 When we pray this we are firstly accepting our place as Sons and Daughters of God by beginning with, “Our Father.”
 Then the prayer goes on to say, “Thy kingdom come.
 Thy will be done in earth, as it is in heaven.”
 Wait a minute!
 So His kingdom is supposed to come to earth?
 And His will is supposed to be done here too?

 What is His kingdom and what is His will?

 However, the Kingdom of Heaven operates differently, because it goes against our sinful nature that has been bred into us since Adam.
-It promotes, love, joy, peace, patience and other godly characteristics.
-It provides the opportunity for health, freedom and wholeness of life.
+The Kingdome of Heaven promotes love, joy, peace, patience, and other godly characteristics.
+It provides the opportunity for health, freedom, and wholeness of life.
 It requires an effort and a choice to pursue and remain in.

 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, 23 Meekness, temperance: against such there is no law.
 24 And they that are Christ’s have crucified the flesh with the affections and lusts.
 Galatians 5:22-24 KJV

 If there is bondage in our lives, can we say that we are free indeed?